reinierdevalk/abtab/README.md

     $ which java

 If the command returns a valid path, the software is installed on your system, but its installation path is not on the system `PATH`.
-If it returns an error (e.g., `command not found`) or something else than a valid path, the software is not installed on your system.
+In this case, proceed directly [here](#if-the-software-is-installed-on-your-system).
+If it returns an error or something else than a valid path, the software is not installed on your system.
+In this case, proceed [here](#if-the-software-is-not-installed-on-your-system) first.

 ### Note for Mac users
 On older versions of macOS, the default installed version of Python is Python2.
 If the `version` command returns some version of Python2, you must use `python3 --version` and `which python3`, respectively.

 ### Note for Windows users
 On Windows, note that the path returned has been adapted to the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

+## If the software is not installed on your system
+For manual installation, go to the [Python](https://www.python.org/) or [Java](https://www.java.com/) website to download the installer, and follow the installation instructions.

+Alternatively, you can use a package manager such as [Homebrew](https://brew.sh/), [MacPorts](https://www.macports.org/), or [Anaconda](https://www.anaconda.com/)'s `conda` (macOS), or [Chocolatey]() or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (Windows) for installation.

+It is recommended to install the latest stable version of the software.
+Once the software is installed, proceed [here](#if-the-software-is-installed-on-your-system).

+## If the software is installed on your system
+### If the software does not meet the minimum version requirement
-### If the software is installed on your system (and it meets the minimum version requirement)
+If the software is installed on your system but it needs to be updated to meet the minimum version requirement, it is easiest and most efficient to do this using a package manager, as described [below](#if-the-software-is-not-installed-on-your-system).
+However, it can be done manually as well.

+It is recommended to update to the latest stable version of the software.
+Once the software is updated, proceed [here](#if-the-software-meets-the-minimum-version-requirement).

+### If the software meets the minimum version requirement
 If the software is installed on your system and it meets the minimum version requirement, you must make sure that it is available in your CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
 You do this by adding the installation path to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/